Para leer esta hoja informativa en español, haga clic aquí.

 Click above to view or download this fact sheet as a PDF slide presentation

 Every drug, including HIV medications, comes with information on its most common side effects.
 It can help to read this information.
 If you read the package insert provided by the drug manufacturer, the list of possible side effects can be very long and detailed.
 Drug manufacturers must list every possible side effect, even if it is very unlikely or affects very few people.
 For some, reading through that list can be downright scary.
 However, it is important to remember that this information lists side effects that you might experience, not side effects that you will experience.
 While all HIV drugs can cause side effects, not everyone will experience every side effect of each drug, and not everyone will experience the side effect(s) the same way.
+Many people living with HIV do not have any side effects from their medications.

 Speak to your health care provider about side effects before starting a new treatment.
 It will help if you know what to expect and how to handle any problems that arise.
 Some important points: